SoborawinThoy/Google-Data-Analytics-Capstone-Case-Study-/README.md

       -  Close & Load
    10. Create a Filter throughout the columns then filter the countries by Overall Ranks, analyze the data and capture any trends or relationship
    11. Create two seperate Pivot tables to get the "Top 10 Happiest countries" and "Top 10 Unhappiest Countries", each tables includes Average of Happiness Score,    Average of Economy (GDP per Capita), Average of Government Corruption and Average of Freedom
-   12. Using both Pivot tables, a Dashboard is created in a new tab linked with slicers for "Year", "Overall Rank" and "Country
+   12. Using both Pivot tables, a Dashboard is created in a new tab linked with slicers for "Year", "Overall Rank" and "Country Corruption"

+ <a href="Capstone Dashboard.xlsx">Click here to View the Excel Dashboard</a>

-   14. To narrow down the list and to find the Best countries and Worst countries, the dataset is then taken into SQL
+   13. To narrow down the list and to find the Best countries and Worst countries, the dataset is then taken into SQL

 *SQL*